 The basic version of the Astra theme is entirely free to use.
 But if you wish to take advantage of the hundreds of additional features that I have explained in this Astra theme review, then you should consider upgrading to the Pro version.

-Astra Pro costs just $59 per year for unlimited website usage.
-Additionally, you receive a 20% discount on your license renewal.
+Astra Pro costs $59 per year for unlimited website usage.

 There are also lifetime licenses available if you hate paying annual fees.